CanOpener/PongPlusPlus/docs/API.md

 ##### Prefixing messages with message length
 Each individual message sent to and from the server needs to be prefixed by a 2 Byte (16bit) unsigned integer which describes how many bytes the following message contains.
-The server and client will then know how many of the following bytes to make the message. once that many bytes has been read and a message is composed : the following 1 byte will be the next messages prefix (and so on).
+The server and client will then know how many of the following bytes to make the message. once that many bytes has been read and a message is composed, the following 2 bytes in the stream will be the next messages prefix (and so on).

 ## Message types
 Each message has message type. i.e a "move" message may have a type of 1 which tells the server